trampgeek/moodle-qtype_coderunner/Readme.md

-Most authors seem to assume that if they wish to write CodeRunner questions that use a language not directly supported by the Jobe sandbox, they must first modify Jobe to support the new language.
-That is not the case.
+Most authors seem to assume that if they wish to write CodeRunner questions that use a language not directly supported by the Jobe sandbox, they must first modify the Jobe code to support the new language.
+That is not the case, although the required language does of course need to be installed on the Jobe server.
 A much easier, more convenient and more maintainable approach is to use a Python question type that compiles (if necessary) and runs the student code in a Python subprocess.
 Indeed, in recent years at the University of Canterbury